-Then that text file can be edited (to remove or comment out the header and trailer text) and fed into the plot utility at tkGnuplotXY_2or3colsFromFile to get a plot of the pi(n) function.
+Then that text file can be edited (to remove or comment out the header and trailer text) and fed into a 'tkGooie' plot utility --- like the one at tkGnuplotXY_2or3colsFromFile --- to get a plot of the pi(n) function.

 I have replaced the code at the code link above with the updated Tk script code.
 The updated code will probably appear in a late-2016 release package of the FE 'tkGooies' system.
 The code will be accessible via the 'MATHed' (math education) sub-toolchest of the 'MATHtools' toolchest.

 Bottom of this page for

 To return to a previously visited web page location, click on the